-David Moyes, Louis van Gaal, Jose Mourinho, Ole Gunnar Solskjaer and Ralf Rangnick have all fallen short but there are high hopes that Erik ten Hag can be the man to herald the start of a new golden era at Old Trafford.
+David Moyes, Louis van Gaal, Jose Mourinho, Ole Gunnar Solskjaer and Ralf Rangnick all fell short but there are high hopes that Erik ten Hag is the man to lead Man Utd into a new golden era.

 Ten Hag cultivated his reputation as one of European football's brightest minds under Pep Guardiola at Bayern Munich.

 The Dutchman went on to cut his teeth in management with Eredivisie minnows Utrech before leading Ajax to three consecutive league titles and the last four of the Champions League in 2019.

 Now Ten Hag has revealed all in an exclusive interview, delving deeper into his key philosophies, values and what he expects from his players.

 Do you think it takes bravery to play for a club the size of Manchester United?